shihchengyen/uwb-localization-mesh/dummies_setup_guide.md

 # Time sync (Do this before any sorta data collection / critical logging!)
 sudo apt-get install -y chrony sudo chronyd -q 'server pool.ntp.org iburst'

+# Activate the venv. for Python interpreter and packages to be available in your current shell session
+source .venv/bin/activate

 # Install Python dependencies using UV (this uses uv.lock for exact versions)
 uv sync